 President.
 LANGSA (Languages Graduate Student Organization) Fall 2016-Spring 2017.
 Events co-organized with the LANGSA team:

-- Workshop on translation and the job market.
+- A workshop on translation and the job market.
 Presenters: Peter Constantine, Jacqueline Loss, and Charles LeBel.
 UConn, Storrs.
 April 13, 2017.

 - Creative reading and talk by Carmen Francesca Banciu: “Language Play: Transformation through Writing and Creativity.”
 UConn, September 22, 2016.

-Co-editor in Chief & Co-founder.
+Co-Editor in Chief & Co-founder.
 The Quiet Corner Interdisciplinary Journal.
 October 2014 – May 2017.
-TQC is an open access journal that publishes works in the humanities, arts, and social sciences written by graduate students.
-I planned the scope of each issue with our team of editors and oversee the work of the reviewers.
+TQC is an open-access journal that publishes works in the humanities, arts, and social sciences written by graduate students.
+I planned the scope of each issue with our team of editors and oversaw the work of the reviewers.